 In 2015, taking a hard line on asylum and EU immigration, the People's Party increased its share of the vote from 26.6% to 29.4% and 65 seats in the House.
 This is the best result of a Swiss political party in history.

 There are lobby groups such as the Swiss Refugee Council who want to open the doors to mass immigration into Switzerland.
 This could become a large problem for Switzerland in the future.
-The false Jews are very much involved with this organisation, and political parties come and go, but this group will keep on campaigning until it achieves its goal in flooding Switzerland with immigrants and disarming the people.
+The false Jews are very much involved with this organization, and political parties come and go, but this group will keep on campaigning until it achieves its goal in flooding Switzerland with immigrants and disarming the people.